On Algebraic Abstractions for Concurrent Separation Logics: Conclusion and Future Work

 Morphisms are a standard notion in algebra and category theory, where algebraic structures give rise to structure-preserving functions, i.e. morphisms, between them.
 We adapt the notion of morphisms to the structure of PCMs, thereby extending standard algebraic and categorical approaches to concurrent separation logics.

-The mathematics behind this adaptation forces us to develop \seprels, which delineate the domain where a function is structure preserving and thus a morphism.
+The mathematics behind this adaptation gives rise to \seprels, which delineate the domain where a function is structure preserving and thus a morphism.
 We introduce invertibility as a property of morphisms and \seprels that allows working with morphisms under abstraction.
-Our exposition of PCMs and their morphisms is natural; we recover the standard algebraic constructions (e.g. that of a sub-object, a sub-PCM), show that the constructions preserve structure (e.g., composition of morphisms is a morphism, equalizer of morphisms is a \seprel), and show that invertibility is preserved under composition and products of morphisms.
+Our exposition of PCMs and their morphisms is natural; we recover the standard algebraic constructions (e.g. that of a sub-object, a sub-PCM), show that the constructions preserve structure (e.g., composition of morphisms is a morphism, equalizer of morphisms is a \seprel, etc.), and show that invertibility is preserved under composition and products of morphisms.
 Morphisms are useful in specs to compute values out of the state; structure preservation ensures that morphisms are well behaved under ownership transfer.

-In the future, we plan to build on the scaffolding provided by PCM morphisms together with resource morphisms and simulations~\cite{NanevskiBDF+oopsla19}, to obtain an algebraic theory of \emph{linearizable} resources.
-We expect this to be a formalism that unites logical, categorical, and type-theoretic foundations~\cite{harper:trinitarianism}, and that is applicable to the verification of a wide range of concurrent programs.
+In the future, we will build on the scaffolding provided by PCM morphisms, along with resource morphisms and simulations~\cite{NanevskiBDF+oopsla19}, to obtain an algebraic theory of \emph{linearizable} resources.
+Such a formalism will unite logical, categorical, and type-theoretic foundations~\cite{harper:trinitarianism}, while supporting the verification of a wide range of realistic concurrent programs.

 \begin{acks} We thank Gordon Stewart and Joe Tassarotti for their comments on various drafts of the paper.
 We thank the anonymous reviewers from the POPL'21 PC and AEC for their feedback.
 This research was partially supported by the Spanish MICINN projects BOSCO (PGC2018-102210-B-I00) and ProCode-UCM (PID2019-108528RB-C22), the European Research Council project Mathador (ERC2016-COG-724464) and the US National Science Foundation (NSF).
 Any opinions, findings, and conclusions or recommendations expressed in the material are those of the authors and do not necessarily reflect the views of the funding agencies. \end{acks}